Installing KDE neon

-KDE neon is a set of repositories via which KDE is distributed.
+KDE neon is a set of repositories via which software from the KDE community is distributed.
 It is also a set of disk images which contain easily installable versions of Ubuntu with a minimal set of apps and a KDE Plasma desktop, as well as a preconfigured KDE neon repository of your choice.

 Neon's website is neon.kde.org.
 Go to "Download KDE neon."
-You will see four available images: User, Developer Testing, Developer Unstable, and Developer.
+You will see four available images: User, Testing, Unstable, and Developer.
 Docker images are not recommended for new users.

-The Developer Unstable Edition is for those who can endure noticeable bugs and literally cannot wait for new features.
-The Developer Testing Edition provides only bugfixes to the latest official version of KDE.
+The Unstable Edition is for those who can endure noticeable bugs and literally cannot wait for new features.
+The Testing Edition provides only bugfixes to the latest official version of KDE.
 Attempts to fix bugs can cause more, though.
-The normal Developer Edition is for KDE developer, with the development libraries already installed.
+The Developer Edition is for KDE developers, with the development libraries already installed.

 The User Edition is recommended for everyday users, and also for those who are overwhelmed by that last paragraph.